rmlmcfadden/rmlmcfadden.github.io/ion-implantation/pysrim.md

         ) + self.newline + ' ' + ' '.join([str(layer.bragg_correction) for layer in self._trim.target.layers]) + self.newline
 {% endhighlight %}

-- `pysrim` fails to parse simulation results where no ions stop in the target.
+- `pysrim` fails to parse results where no ions were stopped in the target.
 At least the fix is easy - simply comment out the exception raised on line 72 in `srim.py`.

 [Python]: https://www.python.org/